Background pattern

 Frequency not known (cannot be estimated from available data):

-• Intense skin rash, fever, lymph node enlargement, increase in the number of a type of white blood cell called eosinophils (DRESS syndrome) (see section 2.
+• Severe skin rash, fever, enlarged lymph nodes, and increased number of a type of white blood cell called eosinophils (DRESS syndrome) (see section 2.
 What you need to know before taking Cefixima Normon - Warnings and precautions).

 The following side effects have also been reported: